guangyu-zhao/guangyu-zhao.github.io/README.md

 # About me

-I am a EE undergraduate at Tsinghua University.
+I am an undergraduate student currently at Tsinghua University majoring in computer science.
-I use this website to share my notes and what's in my mind.
+I am eager to explore myself and the world.
-You are always welcomed to comment on my posts for suggestion or discussion.
+This website records my daily life and my journey of acquiring knowledge briefly.
-You can learn more about me [here](https://TX-Leo.github.io/about).
+I wish this website could witness my growth and development.

 # About this website

-This website (source code [here](https://github.com/TX-Leo/TX-Leo.github.io)) uses these sources:
+This website (source code [here](https://github.com/guangyu-zhao/guangyu-zhao.github.io)) uses these sources:

 | Module                                                       | Mainly used in                                  | License/ TOS                                                 |
 | ------------------------------------------------------------ | ----------------------------------------------- | ------------------------------------------------------------ |